 Proposed Projects Objectives

-That due to the world population rapidly increasing, it is estimated that up to seventy percent (70%) of people will live in urban spaces in the next three decades.
+Due to the rapidly increasing world population, it is estimated that up to seventy percent (70%) of people will live in urban spaces in the next three decades.
 This trend has enormous implications for both human health and environmental impacts.

 "No One Gets Left Behind"